 Newsletter of University of Richmond's Osher Lifelong Learning Institute

 The Osher Insider is a newsletter intended to share information, to foster a sense of community, to enhance recruitment and to expand leadership and involvement in the Osher programs at the University of Richmond.
-It is published in May, September and January.
+It is published in the spring, fall and winter.

 The newsletter belongs to all Osher members and therefore all are encouraged to participate by suggesting article topics, by authoring articles (we would love your stories about favorite Osher experiences!) and by offering suggestions for improvement.

 We are most grateful for the help and support of the SPCS Marketing staff in publishing the newsletter online.The Osher editors welcome your input.
 Please feel free to contact us.

 Contributing Writers for This Edition

 - Vivian Marcoccio